 - Adult ADHD-Focused Couple Therapy: Clinical Interventions (with Arthur L. Robin, PhD): the first clinical guide based on the evidence of what works for Adult ADHD and for couple therapy

 - Is It You, Me, or Adult A.D.D.?
-Stopping the Roller Coaster When Someone You Love Has Attention Deficit Disorder: the book that required 8 years of in-depth research and group facilitation
+Stopping the Roller Coaster When Someone You Love Has Attention Deficit Disorder: the book that required 8 years of in-depth research and support groups facilitation, starting in 2000

 - My YouTube channel: ADHD Success Training —view my 9-part presentation on ADHD & Relationships, given at a Toronto CADDAC conference.

 Thank you for reading this long, but important, post.
-I’d love to hear your experiences in your relationships with this phenomenon.
-Commenting is easy; there are no annoying codes to enter.
+I’d love to hear your experiences in ADHD relationships.